robcarver17/skipperman/docs/ideas.md

 - move all dangerous deletes to special admin area: , delete event (should never have to do this: many warnings!), delete cadet, delete volunteer
 - clear description of field names
 - code documentation

+### Possible future plans

+- think carefully about how to handle events with no cadets, volunteers etc
+- generic 'ticketed' event selling multiple kinds of ticket eg hoodies, wristbands etc
+- create a food report with allergies and numbers for food only events; combine with
+- maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW) (FOOD ONLY EVENT WITH NAME IMPORT FROM ANOTHER EVENT)
+- two types of food event: as part of training event, or social only seperate
+- manage social event with food only (Social)
+- two types of clothing event: as part of training event, or social only seperate
+- manage orders for hoodies (CW)

 ## A few questions - Sam